RSE-Sheffield/pando-python/episodes/optimisation-memory.md

 The storage and movement of data plays a large role in the performance of executing software.

 <!-- Read/operate on variable ram->cpu cache->registers->cpu -->
 When reading a variable, to perform an operation with it, the CPU will first look in it's registers.
 These exist per core, they are the location that computation is actually performed.
 Accessing them is incredibly fast, but there only exists enough storage for around 32 variables (typical number, e.g. 4 bytes).
 As the register file is so small, most variables won't be found and the CPU's caches will be searched.
-It will first check the current processing core's L1 cache, this small cache (typically 64 KB per physical core) is the smallest and fastest to access cache on a processor.
+It will first check the current processing core's L1 (Level 1) cache, this small cache (typically 64 KB per physical core) is the smallest and fastest to access cache on a processor.
 If the variable is not found in the L1 cache, the L2 cache that is shared between multiple cores will be checked.
 This shared cache, is slower to access but larger than L1 (typically 1-3MB per core).
 This process then repeats for the L3 cache which may be shared among all cores of the processor.
 This cache again has higher latency to access, but increased size (typically slightly larger than the total L2 cache size).
 If the variable has not been found in any of the CPU's cache, the CPU will look to the computer's RAM.
 This is an order of magnitude slower to access, with several orders of magnitude greater capacity (tens to hundreds of GB are now standard).